akshay-joshi-25/A-B-Testing-of-Airbnb-s-Instant-Bookable-Feature/README.md

 **3. Statistically significant in nearly all cases**

-* Most cities have p-values close to **0**, meaning the observed differences are unlikely due to chance.
+* Most cities have p-values close to **0**, meaning the observed differences are unlikely due to random variation.
 * This strengthens the conclusion that instant booking **genuinely drives higher engagement/bookings**.

 **4. Exceptions (no significant effect)**